 This parameter states the effort needed to produce code to be reused in the current or future projects.

-In our case this is nominal, because it only concerns this current project.
+In our case this is nominal, because the code is considered to be used only in the current project and its future evolutions.